EU Under Pressure Over 2050 Net Zero Emissions Target - UrduPoint

 Many scientists and activists say 2050 is too late to become "climate neutral," where countries emit no more greenhouse gases than they absorb.
 They want the date set at 2040.

-The UN Intergovernmental Panel for Climate Change (IPCC) warned in October that warming is on track towards a catastrophic 3C or 4C rise, and avoiding global chaos will require a major transformation.
+The UN Intergovernmental Panel for Climate Change (IPCC) warned in October that warming is on track towards a catastrophic 3C or 4C rise, and avoiding global chaos will require a major transformation.dd